Cameronsplaze/AWS-ContainerManager/Examples/README.md

     Adding it here instead of the base stack, will only give you *some* of the events, and only specific to *this* stack.
 Mainly used for friends connecting to the game they love.
 Only have someone subscribed to this, **OR** the base stack, **NOT BOTH**.

+- TODO: Add dashboard section (specifically disable key, note that you only get 3 free dashboards at a time).

 ## Gotchas

 - Container `Environment Variables` to set when Writing Configs: